EkHodges/Plant_App/Documents/Updated Project Spec.md

 The screen includes a filter icon in the top right corner of the screen to ‘jump’ to specific information.
 Otherwise, the text field can be navigated by a scroll text feature.

 Details for later:
-o	Should this also mention a save icon if added later on? o	Screen should include a thumbnail image of the original plant photo to use as reference
+ - Should this also mention a save icon if added later on?
+ - Screen should include a thumbnail image of the original plant photo to use as reference

 ### 3. User Input (current location)